ingpaschke/scsilink-guide/README.md

 [CC0 1.0 Universal](LICENSE).
 Use the guide and the reference driver in any project, commercial or not, under any license, with or without attribution.
 Attribution is welcome but not required.

-The reference driver is host-side code: the initiator half, what a Mac, Amiga or Atari driver does to talk to the adapter.
-The adapter side is described in the guide but not implemented here.